Dungyy/tindog/README.md

 -Note-
-links do not work, it was an out of the box project!
+-links do not work, it was an out of the box project!
+-TechCruch is not showing on live verison but is if download zip code.